kkots/ggxrd_freecam/README.md

 blackBackgroundToggle = F2

 ; Hide all entities belonging to one of the fighting sides.
 This can't hide the tension/burst lightning.
-; You can specify which exact side to hide using the opponentSide setting.
+; You can specify which exact side to hide using the sideToHide setting.
 ; This makes the hidden opponent somewhat invincible to all attacks except lows hideOneOfTheSidesToggle =